Frequently Asked Questions

 We prefer you not put cardboard boxes in the PaperRetriever bins.
 Cardboard weighs less, takes up more room in the dumpster, and has a lower commodity price.
 Therefore, even if the bin is full of cardboard it would not weigh enough to cover the cost of the service we provide.
-It’s ok to put a small amount of broken down, flat, boxes in the bin.
+It’s OK to put a small amount of broken down, flat, boxes in the bin.

-If you want to recycle a lot of cardboard boxes, we recommend our EcoRewards program created specifically for mixed paper and cardboard recycling.
+If you want to recycle a lot of cardboard boxes, we recommend our EcoRewards paper recycling program created specifically for mixed paper and cardboard recycling.
 The monthly cost for the service is low and offers a weight-based rebate.

 Will I receive a rebate and how much?

 Rebates are based on current paper market prices.
 The market for paper and other recyclables is unpredictable and fluctuates sharply month to month.
-In 2017 we have seen both record high and record low paper prices.
+In 2017 we saw both record high and record low paper prices.
 When rebates are available, checks are issued twice per year; November and April.
 Moore Recycling will continue to provide the PaperRetriever service for free to non-profits, schools and churches even when paper prices are low.

 How frequently will my PaperRetriever bin be emptied?

 Most PaperRetriever bins are emptied every 4 weeks.
 Recycling is just one part of being environmentally conscientious, and we evaluate earth-friendly practices in our route operations.
-Our service area is very large and we find once per month pick up produces about the same volume of paper as weekly pick-ups.
+Our North Texas service area is very large and we find once per month pick up produces about the same volume of paper as weekly pick-ups.
 Fewer pick-ups saves time, fuel and labor while collecting a large amount of recyclables.
 Should you need more service please contact us to discuss additional pick-ups or bins.

 I was not serviced on my regular pick-up day.
 Why did that happen?